-As three people who have all been trustees, CEOs and Fundraising and Communications Directors, Mark, Tobin and Imogen wanted to provide the sort of service we had yearned for over our combined decades working charity side.
+As three people who have all been trustees, CEOs and Fundraising and Communications Directors we wanted to provide the sort of service we had yearned for over our combined decades working charity side.
 We wanted to work with a partner that had demonstrable experience of running and leading a charity, that could support the development of organisational strategy and structures, and that could ultimately help advise with and secure talented leadership.

 Thus we created a practice that sought to provide both organisational consultancy plus a search service.
 AAW prides itself on taking a consultancy approach to search and a people driven approach to consultancy.

-Immersed in the sector, AAW brings a combination of insight, expertise and connections that is unique in the market as well as bespoke, personalised service for our clients.
+Immersed in the sector, AAW brings a combination of insight, expertise and connections that is unique in the market, as well as a bespoke, personalised service for our clients.

 Tobin Aldrich leads our Global Strategy Practice.
 Tobin is a highly experienced international fundraising and non-profit marketing strategist at a regional, national and global level.
 Tobin has worked with over 70 non-profits in over 30 countries across the globe to deliver a wide range of strategic projects.